Saurav-98/Natours-Landing-Page/README.md

 6 - Centered the Title using absolute positioning and translate: transform(-50%, -50%) property.

 7 - Applying ANimations for the Primary Heading on the header using @Keyframe property.

+8 - Building Cool Animated Button, using pseudo class and transition property.

+9 - Animating Button with box-shadow property to make it natural.